It is a genetic disorder that is fatal unless detected and treated before a serious illness develops from copper poisoning.

 Magnetic resonance imaging and computed tomography can help show any brain abnormalities, especially if you have neurological symptoms.

-These findings can not diagnose the condition, but they can help determine a differential diagnosis or how advanced the condition is.
+These findings can not diagnose the condition, but they can help determine a differential diagnosis or how advanced it is.

 Look for weak brain stem signals and damage to the brain and liver.